notloki/iTorch/README.md

 # iTorch

-Please add any issues in #issues.
+Please add any issues in #issues..